mrsharpoblunto/MGDF/README.md

 ### Arguments
 * -logLevel:<level> (OPTIONAL) allows you to specify the logging verbosity, possible values in descending order of verbosity log_low|log_medium|log_high|log_error
 * -userdiroverride (OPTIONAL) if specified, the directory from which to load and save user specific data to (save games/preferences etc.) will be either the gamesdir override (if specified) or application directory.
 If this parameter is omitted, the data directory will be the users appData\Local\MGDF\<uid> folder
-* -gamesdiroverride:<directory> (OPTIONAL) allows you to specify a directory from which to load games from (by default this is the core.exe's application /game subdirectory)
+* -gamediroverride:<directory> (OPTIONAL) allows you to specify a directory from which to load games from (by default this is the core.exe's application /game subdirectory)

 Running GamesManager.exe from command line
 ------------------------------------------